Jordan Murrell

-Jordan Peter Murrell (born May 2, 1993) is a Canadian professional soccer player.
+Jordan Peter Murrell (born May 2, 1993) is a professional soccer player.
+Born in England, he represented Canada at youth level.

 Club career

 Early career

 Murrell began playing soccer at age four with Pinnstars FC in London.

 Murrell spent 2009–2011 with Toronto FC's academy in the Canadian Soccer League.
-Began his young career in the U16's of the academy before getting promoted to the U18's in 2010.
+He began his young career in the U16s of the academy before getting promoted to the U18s in 2010.
 After strong years within the academy, he became captain of the U18 side in 2011.

 In 2011, Murrell committed to playing four years of college soccer at Syracuse University between 2011 and 2014 earning many accolades.

 While at college, Murrell played with USL PDL side Ocean City Nor'easters in 2013 and K-W United FC in 2014.

 Real Monarchs

 On January 20, 2015, Murrell was selected in the third round (57th overall) of the 2015 MLS SuperDraft by Real Salt Lake.

 Murrell signed with Salt Lake's USL side Real Monarchs SLC on March 16, 2015.
 In 2015, the club declined 8 options, including Murrell.